• Skip to primary navigation

 overhead view of a bowl of slaw for burgers with creamy mayonnaise dressing.

 This creamy and crunchy coleslaw for burgers is the perfect accompaniment for your favorite burgers.
-Try it with a juicy beef burger, chicken patties, crunchy chicken or fillet chicken burger, turkey burger, or vegetarian patties.
+Try it with a juicy beef burger, Russian chicken patties, crunchy chicken or fillet chicken burger, turkey burger, or oatmeal patties.

-And should you have leftovers, enjoy them as a side dish for whatever you cook the next day; the coleslaw goes perfectly well with any meat, pasta, potato, or rice dishes.
+If you have leftovers, enjoy them as a side dish for whatever you cook the next day; coleslaw goes perfectly well with any meat, pasta, potato, or rice dish.

 • Recipe ingredients